Separatism: Governmental responses

 How far separatist demands will go toward full independence, and whether groups pursue constitutional and nonviolent action or armed violence, depend on a variety of economic, political, social and cultural factors, including movement leadership and the government's response.
-Governments may respond in a number of ways, some of which are mutually exclusive.
+Governments may respond in several ways, some of which are mutually exclusive.
 Some include:

 South Sudanese independence referendum in 2011 marked the end of South Sudan's long struggle for independence.